 Your specialist will work with you to decide on the result you wish to achieve from Botox® injections.
 Once you are happy to move forward with the treatment, the specialist will use precision injections to achieve the appearance you have requested.
 Always seek treatment from a skilled and experienced professional for the best possible results.

-Contact our office to reach out to LA’s experts in Botox® treatment, Dr. Kami Parsa.
+Contact our office to reach out to LA’s experts in Botox® treatment at Parsa M.D.
 Our treatments are designed to provide patients with rejuvenated looks, using a common-sense ethos that always focuses on what’s best for the individual patient first.

 What You Need To Know About Botox®.

 Dr. Parsa joins The Doctors to demonstrate Botox® injections in preparation for the Oscars event.

 Botox® Is Used To Create A Softer Jawline.